marcelo225/django-keycloak-auth/README.md

 # Exempt URIS
 # For example: ['core/banks', 'swagger']
+# This variable only works with Django Rest Framework Views, but not for native Django views.
 KEYCLOAK_EXEMPT_URIS = []

 # LOCAL_DECODE: is optional and False by default.
 If True